 Added Bonus: Leaving some bones in adds calcium and minerals!
 Gross, but healthy… (My Mom says that finding a little circle of the back bone within a salmon patty was like finding a treasure when she was young.
 It was soft and just part of the patty.
 So why did she remove all of the bones when I was a child?)

-Time Saver: It’s easy to get a small amount of onions if you already have them in the freezer.
+Time Saver: It’s easy to get a small amount of onions if you already have them in the freezer (or even used dried).

 Cost: $3.00 or less (using Meijer brand pink Alaskan salmon 14.5 oz, reg price)